Skip to main content

 Pre-Installation Checklist

-Check your WordPress version in Dashboard → Updates or Tools → Site Health.
+Confirm the site is on WordPress 6.9+ (latest 6.9.x recommended) via Dashboard → Updates or Tools → Site Health.

 1